akshayakolay/akshayakolay/README.md

 **A small note-**

-The samples [here](https://github.com/akshayakolay/Portfolio) are created for demonstration purposes to showcase my ability as a technical writer.
+The samples [here](https://github.com/akshayakolay/Portfolio) are created to showcase my ability as a technical writer.

 I cannot disclose the documents according to the NDA signed by the previous employers.